dawidkasz/chatup/README.md

 # Chatup

 ## Description
 Messaging app (like Slack or Mattermost) developed in <b>Spring</b> and <b>JavaFX</b> for the purposes of the Application Programming (PAP) course at the Warsaw University of Technology.
-Main functionalities are creating channels(public/private/dms), real-time chat (</b>RabbitMQ</b>) and efficient full-text search provided by <b>Elasticsearch</b>.
-User authentication is implemented using Spring Security JWTs.
+Main functionalities are creating channels(public/private/dms), real-time chat (<b>RabbitMQ</b>) and efficient full-text search provided by <b>Elasticsearch</b>.
+User authentication is implemented using Spring Security and JWTs.

 ![](docs/img/home.png)